locka99/cpp-to-rust-book/features_of_rust/error_handling.md

 }
 ```

+### Exceptions vs Error codes

-Most coding guidelines would say to use exceptions sparingly for truly exceptional situations, and use return codes and other forms of error propagation for ordinary failures.
+Most coding guidelines suggest using exceptions sparingly for truly exceptional situations, and use return codes and other forms of error propagation for ordinary failures.

 However C++ has no simple way to confer error information for ordinary failures.
-Here are some common ways they may work:
+Here are some common ways that they do:

 * Functions that return a `bool`, an `int`, or a pointer with special meaning. e.g. `false`, `-1` or `NULL` for failure.
 * Functions that return a result code or enum.
 This might have a `GOOD` value and a bunch of `ERROR_` values.
 An extreme example would be `HRESULT` used by Windows that bitpacks information about goodness, severity and origin into a result and requires macros to extract the information.